juliogomez/netdevops/README.md

 REST is stateless, so the server will close the connection after the specified exchange is completed, and no state will be maintained on the server side.
 This way it makes transactions very efficient.

-The same as you use an HTTP _get_ method when browsing the internet and the server provides you with a website in HTML format that your browser decodes to make it human readable, REST APIs answer to _get_ requests from other systems with structured data (in JSON or XML) specifically addressed to them.
+The same as you use a HTTP _get_ method when browsing the internet and the server provides you with a website in HTML format that your browser decodes to make it human readable, REST APIs answer to _get_ requests from other systems with structured data (in JSON or XML) specifically addressed to them.

 Think about SDN and NFV, where different types of controllers need to communicate and exchange information with multiple devices.
 Applications sitting on top of those controllers can actually query anything that the controller knows about the network below it.
 This can be operational data, configuration data stats about a single device with a 10GE interface, etc. Applications then take this information, process it and then program the controller by sending a _post_ instead of a _get_ request.